 Chris Thorne, a Trustee at Headway Devon and partner at Clarke Willmott introduced the speakers.
 The day began with an update on the latest research being carried out at Glasgow University by Matt Jamieson into the use of app technology to assist with memory and executive function.
 Sessions, from Headway Devon’s own Natalie Clapshaw, focussing on the work of the centre, with particular regard to the role of cognitive rehabilitation therapy and from Dr Kelly Camilleri, the well known clinical psychologist, exploring empathy and good practice, followed.

 Mike Gomm of Steve Martin Associates explored the role of technology as an aid to independent living, exhibiting some of the equipment currently available and the issues which can arise from it’s use.
-The day concluded with Heledd Wynn, an Associate at Clarke Willmott, guiding the audience through the principles of the Care Act.

 Each speaker was informative and engaging, sharing the knowledge and experience which helps us all to better serve our client’s needs but the highlight of the day was undoubtedly the presentation from Polly Williamson, herself a survivor of brain injury.